digitallabor-berlin/eudiw-sca/openbanking-r2s.md

     - Consent must include biometrics or PIN.
 3. Purchase is completed.

+### OpenBanking support

+Although currently there is no out of-the-box support for payment initiation using a verifiable presentation in existing OpenBanking standards like the Berlin Group yet, they already specify very similar concepts using a so called "signed payment request" within their Protocol Functions and Security Measures document for the  OpenFinance framework, section 7.1[^bg_sec].
+A possible option would be to define an additional body signing profile for the `Body-Sig-Profile` parameter.
+The profile would define the requirements for wrapping the payment initiation requests into a verifiable presentation similar to the existing / forseen profiles `JAdES_JS`, `XAdES` and `EMV_AC`.

 [^xs2a]: [NextGenPSD2 XS2A Framework Implementation Guidelines](https://www.berlin-group.org/_files/ugd/c2914b_fec1852ec9c640568f5c0b420acf67d2.pdf)
 [^payment_data_model]: [Payment Data Model for Version 2.0 of the